Hywind Tampen: Timeline

-Equinor started developing and testing offshore wind installations in 2009, with their first 2.3 MW Hywind Demo project outside of Karmøy, south-west Norway.
+Equinor started developing and testing offshore wind installations in 2009, with their first 2.3 MW Hywind Demo project off of the island of Karmøy in south-west Norway.
 Equinor also owns the world's first commercial floating wind park, Hywind Scotland, off the coast of Peterhead, Scotland, commissioned in 2017.
 After full implementation and operation of the wind farm, Equinor will stand for 47% of global floating wind capacity.

 The scheduled power production start was in the 3rd quarter of 2022, but complete installation and operation was not in effect until May 2023.
 The first power production from Hywind Tampen started in November 2022, and was delivered to Gullfaks A Platform.
 The windfarm was then connected to the Snorre platforms in May 2023, and officially opened in August 2023.
 Supply chain issues around steel for the tower sections delayed the final four turbines, meaning they missed the weather window and had to be delayed until spring.

 Hywind Tampen has an expected economic lifetime of 19 years, bounded by the respective lifetime of Snorre and Gullfaks operations (Snorre until 2040, Gullfaks A until 2034 and B until 2030, and C until 2032).
 Hywind Tampen is therefore expected to be abandoned in 2041.